kalgoritmi/pycongr25/talk.md

 In Python, we can create one with Mock or MagicMock using the `wraps` argument.

-Here’s an example: the DollarConverter has some static exchange rates.
-When we call convert(10, "EUR"), the spy runs the real logic and returns 9, just as expected.
+Here’s an example, called DollarConverter which has some static exchange rates.

+-- When we call convert(10 dollars to "EUR"), the spy runs the real logic and returns 9, just as expected.

 --

 At the same time, because it’s also a mock, we can assert that the method was called once with the right arguments.
 -->

----

-# Using a spy to inspect serialization/deserialization for StorageClient
-We can use a spy to wrap the real `StorageClient` and monitor its interactions while still using its actual implementation.

-show code

 ---